vitasdk/vdpm/README.md

 vdpm
 ----

-The VitaDev Package Manager (vdpm) helps with building libraries and software from their package description (in `pkg/*`).
+vdpm helps with building libraries and software from their package description (in `pkg/*`).

 ```